 - Contact full contact is permitted on the 'field of play' in line with pre-COVID contact activities.
-At all other times, participants, group leaders, supervisors, officials, trainers, and spectators are to observe physical distancing requirements and undertake sound hygiene practices as detailed in this Plan - Facility capacity the total number of people to attend an activity, training and competition at indoor venues is to be based on occupant density of one person per two square metres for venues and spaces of 200 square metres or less (up to a total of 50 people) and one person per four square metres for venues and spaces of 200 square metres or more.
+At all other times, participants, group leaders, supervisors, officials, trainers, and spectators are to observe physical distancing requirements and undertake sound hygiene practices as detailed in this Plan - Facility capacity the total number of people to attend an activity, training and competition at indoor venues is to be based on occupant density of one person per two square metres.
 For outdoor venues and spaces, physical distancing 'off the field of play' is required.
 Risks will be managed through mandatory record keeping, through group segmentation and buffer zones as appropriate.
 Individual organisations and facility managers will be responsible for implementing these requirements in line with the relevant approved Industry COVID Safe Plan. - Facility usage all elements of community sport, recreation and fitness facilities are accessible in line with relevant health guidelines and directives.
 This means facilities such as canteens, change rooms, bathrooms, storage rooms, bars will reopen and operating hours can also be amended.
 Industry Plans will detail how organisations will manage the use of ancillary facilities in relation to cleaning/sanitisation and flow of people within venues.
 All facility components will be operated in accordance with the relevant approved Industry COVID Safe Plan. - Events such as championships, markets, carnivals and gala days can recommence.
 Organisations must ensure the relevant approvals are in place based on the number of people attending as seen in the Roadmap. - Stadia strict physical distancing measures and hygiene practices will remain central to COVID Safe Site Specific Plans, in line with Public Health Directions.
 Group segmentation and buffering measures will be used to reduce co-mingling.
 Public messaging will ensure that patrons are aware of all requirements during sporting events and concerts.
 COVID Safe Site-Specific Plans for stadia, where applicable, will address transport management for patrons travelling to and from venues, including alternatives to public transport. - Compliance with industry and stadia COVID Safe Plans all activity is to be conducted in accordance with relevant Industry and Stadia COVID Safe Plans and Public Health Directives.
 This includes organisations detailing how all persons at the activity/facility will be tracked, and traced, including spectators.